mesosphere/dcos-docs-site/pages/services/elastic/2.4.0-5.6.9/release-notes/index.md

 ## Improvements/Features

-- Added an option to toggle installation of commercial X-Pack plugin (disabled by default).
+- Added an option to toggle installation of commercial X-Pack plugin (disabled by default)
-- Increased ingest node default RAM to 2GB [(issue: #908)](https://github.com/mesosphere/dcos-commons/issues/908).
+- Increased ingest node default RAM to 2GB [(issue: #908)](https://github.com/mesosphere/dcos-commons/issues/908)
-- Added a configurable health check user/password to use as Elastic credentials during readiness/health checks.
+- Added a configurable health check user/password to use as Elastic credentials during readiness/health checks

 ## Upgrades

-- Upgraded to Elastic 5.4.0.
+- Upgraded to Elastic 5.4.0
-- Upgraded to Support Diagnostics Version 5.12.
+- Upgraded to Support Diagnostics Version 5.12
-- Upgraded to dcos-commons-0.16.0.
+- Upgraded to dcos-commons-0.16.0